 The elite women's individual time trial starts in Ripon, at the market place.

-The competitors take Kirkgate then Duck Hill to Skell Garths; they go right at the roundabout, on King Street, and cross the river Skell on Iron Bridge, continuing the other side of the river on Bondgate.
+On the other side of the river, they continue on Bondgate.
 Bondgate becomes Quarry Moor Lane.
-Where Quarry Moor Lane meets Harrogate Road, it's left, then after a short distance the riders reach the roundabout junction with the A61 (by the Coop, and Bellwood Farm).
+Where Quarry Moor Lane meets Harrogate Road at Morrisons, it's a left fork, then after a short distance the riders reach the roundabout junction with the A61 (by the Coop, and Bellwood Farm).